sstadick/perbase/README.md

 - [ ] Add more metrics to match `bam-readcount` as an `indepth` tool
 - [ ] Add a strictly depth calculation a la `mosdepth` as an `onlydepth`
 - [ ] Add bgzip output / auto tabix indexing support
-- [ ] Support limiting inputs with an interval_list file